National Park Service: 2012: Revisiting Leopold: Resource Stewardship in the National Parks

-2021: Resist-Accept-Direct (RAD): A Framework for the 21st-century Natural Resource Manager
+2021: Resist–Accept–Direct (RAD): A Framework for the 21st-century Natural Resource Manager

-The "Revisiting Leopold" report mentioned climate change three times and "climate refugia" once, but it did not prescribe or offer any management tactics that could help parks managers with the problems of climate change.
-Hence, the 2021 report specific to the need for climate adaptation: "Resist-Accept-Direct (RAD): A Framework for the 21st-century Natural Resource Manager."
+The "Revisiting Leopold" report mentioned climate change three times and "climate refugia" once, but it did not prescribe or offer any management tactics that could help park managers with the problems of climate change.
+Hence, the 2020 NPS-led report specific to the need for climate adaptation: "Resist–Accept–Direct (RAD): A Framework for the 21st-century Natural Resource Manager."
 This "Natural Resource Report" has ten authors.
-Among them are four associated with the U.S. National Park Service, three with the U.S. Fish and Wildlife Service, and two with the U.S. Geological Survey — all of which are government agencies within the U.S. Department of Interior.
+Among them are four associated with the National Park Service, three with the US Fish and Wildlife Service, and two with the US Geological Survey — all of which are government agencies within the US Department of Interior.